Local Access to Huge Random Objects through Partial Sampling: Introduction

 The problem of computing local information of huge random objects was pioneered in \cite{huge_old,huge}.
-Further work of \cite{sparse} considers the generation of sparse random $G(n,p)$ graphs from the Erd\"{o}s-R\'{e}nyi model \cite{er}, with $p = O(\poly(\log n)/n)$, which answers $\poly(\log n)$ \func{all-neighbors} queries, listing the neighbors of queried vertices.
-While these generators use polylogarithmic resources over their entire execution, they generate graphs that are only guaranteed to {\em appear random} to algorithms that inspect a {\em limited portion} of the generated graph.
+Further work of \cite{sparse} considers the implementation of sparse $G(n,p)$ graphs from the Erd\"{o}s-R\'{e}nyi model \cite{er}, with $p = O(\poly(\log n)/n)$, by implementing \func{All-Neighbors} queries.
+While these implementations use polylogarithmic resources over their entire execution, they generate graphs that are only guaranteed to \emph{appear random} to algorithms that inspect a \emph{limited portion} of the generated graph.

-In \cite{reut}, the authors construct an oracle for the generation of recursive trees, and BA preferential attachment graphs.
-Unlike \cite{sparse}, their implementation allows for an arbitrary number of queries.
-This result is particularly interesting -- although the graphs in this model are generated via a sequential process, the oracle is able to locally generate arbitrary portions of it and answer queries in polylogarithmic time.
-Though preferential attachment graphs are sparse, they contain vertices of high degree, thus \cite{reut} provides access to the adjacency list through \func{next-neighbor} queries.
+In \cite{reut}, the authors construct an oracle for the implementation of recursive trees, and BA preferential attachment graphs.
+Unlike prior work, their implementation allows for an arbitrary number of queries.
+Although the graphs in this model are generated via a sequential process, the oracle is able to locally generate arbitrary portions of it and answer queries in polylogarithmic time.
+Though preferential attachment graphs are sparse, they contain vertices of high degree, thus \cite{reut} provides access to the adjacency list through \func{Next-Neighbor} queries.
+For additional related work, see Section~\ref{sec:additional_related_work}.